geneva-ng/Case-Study/README.md

 ## BUILDING A VECTOR DATABASE
 - In `build_database.py` scroll to `main()` and set `category_baseURL`.
 Acceptable URLs for this field include any of the links found on the Products page from PartSelect.
-Select a link that looks like these:
+Select a link that looks like these (or is one of these):

   - https://www.partselect.com/Dishwasher-Parts.htm
   - https://www.partselect.com/Refrigerator-Parts.htm